holycrap872/ucls-ml-ai/CourseMaterial/00_foundations_of_intelligence/00_onboarding/lesson_plan.md

     - Degrees in Philosophy and CS with a minor in AI
     - Last worked at AWS where led web-scanning team
     - Excited about this class in particular, so left to teach
-    - Passionate about teaching... money is a tool to find purpose
+    - Passionate about teaching
 - Get everyone's name
 - Explain goal of course
     - 1/3 philosophy, 1/3 CS, 1/3 software engineering
     - Note: discussion heavy
+        - Best way to wrestle with philosophical implications of AI
     - Lots of different skill levels
-        - People who haven't taken AP: will crush AP
+        - People who haven't taken AP
-        - People who have taken AP: will be at least at sophomore CS level
+        - People who have taken AP
         - Everyone will learn more about how to learn
 - Go through syllabus
     - Highlight ChatBot usage